About Our Department

 Two workers in safety gear reviewing data on a tablet.

-We’re exemplified by the dedication of our faculty and staff who provide a dynamic, hands-on learning experience for both undergraduate and graduate students.
+We are exemplified by the dedication of our faculty and staff, who provide a dynamic, hands-on learning environment for both undergraduate and graduate students.
+In addition to their roles as teachers and mentors, faculty work with graduate students and staff to pursue research across the full spectrum of mining—from technical innovation to social and environmental impact.

 View Faculty and Staff